mrfinesse47/mrfinesse47/README.md

 ### About Me:

- I am passionate about developing apps that are beautiful, intuitive, and useful..
+ I am passionate about developing apps that are beautiful, intuitive, and useful.

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, I just completed on a countries of the world app, created with React.
 Now I have begun working on a fullstack chess app.
 And, on the side im reviewing typescript with React.